trueagi-io/hyperon-experimental/docs/minimal-metta.md

 !(chain (eval (foo $a)) $_ $a)
 ```

-If two separate expressions in the atomspace has the variable with the same
+If two separate expressions in the space have a variable with the same
-name inside then the scopes of the variables are different.
+name, but the variables reside in independent scopes, then the variables are different.
 Consider the
 following example:
 ```
 (= (foo) (function (chain (unify A $a () ()) $_ (return ()))))
 !(chain (eval (foo)) $_ $a)
 ```
-Here value will not be assigned to the `$a` from the caller expression because
+Here the value will not be assigned to the `$a` from the caller expression because
-two variables has different scopes and not referenced by each other.
+each of the two variables has a different scope and they do not reference each other.

 # Examples